rakshit-23/iiitb_usr/README.md

 ## RTL simulation waveform of the design
 ![simulation](https://user-images.githubusercontent.com/110079890/181254322-da4f5702-8428-44ac-814a-b53fe5a81f4f.png)

+## Steps to install iverilog, GTKwave and Yosys

+### About iverilog
+Icarus Verilog is a Verilog simulation and synthesis tool.
+It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.
+For batch simulation, the compiler can generate an intermediate form called vvp assembly.
+This intermediate form is executed by the `vvp` command.
+For synthesis, the compiler generates netlists in the desired format.

+### About GTKWave
+GTKWave is a fully featured GTK+ based wave viewer for Unix, Win32, and Mac OSX which reads LXT, LXT2, VZT, FST, and GHW files as well as standard Verilog VCD/EVCD files and allows their viewing.

+### About Yosys
+Yosys is a framework for Verilog RTL synthesis.
+It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.
+Selected features and typical applications:

+- Process almost any synthesizable Verilog-2005 design
+- Built-in formal methods for checking properties and equivalence
+- Mapping to ASIC standard cell libraries (in Liberty File Format)
+- Mapping to Xilinx 7-Series and Lattice iCE40 and ECP5 FPGAs

+### Installing iverilog and GTKWave in ubuntu
+Open your terminal and type the following to install iverilog and GTKWave

+`$   sudo apt get update`

+`$   sudo apt get install iverilog gtkwave`

 ## Yosys commands for gate level synthesis using SKY130 process node and PDK
 ```
 read_verilog iiitb_usr.v